-The P0SPEN is the PPG0 stopping enable or disable bit using PISP trigger input, if this bit is enabled, the PPG0 stopping input can be triggered by PISP falling edge.
-The PISP signal may come from C0VO, PC2 or \overline{INT1}, determined by PIE (bit0 of PPG1C).
-The P0RSEN is the PPG0 restarting enable or disable bit using C1VO triggered input, if this bit is enabled, the PPG0 timer restarting input can be triggered by C1VO or PC3 falling edge.
-User can read the status of C0VO or C1VO by setting the PC2 or PC3 to be an input pin when Comparator 0 or Comparator 1 is enabled.
+The P0SPEN is the PPG0 timer OFF enable or disable bit using C0VO trigger input, if this bit is enabled, the PPG0 stopping input can be triggered by C0VO or PC2 falling edge.
+The P0RSEN is the PPG0 restarting enable or disable bit using C1VO trigger input, if this bit is enabled, the PPG0 timer restarting input can be trigger by C1VO or PC3 falling edge.
+User can read the status of C0VO or C1VO by setting the PC2 or PC3 to be an input pin when comparator 0 or comparator 1 is enabled.

 P0SPEN Description 0 Disable stopping the PPG0 timer using C0VO trigger input.
 PPG0 module output can be stopped by software control (P0ST) only.
-1 Enable stopping the PPG0 timer using PISP trigger input.
-PPG0 module output can be stopped by PISP (C0VO or INT1) falling edge trigger or software control (P0ST bit is cleared to "0").
+1 Enable stopping the PPG0 timer using C0VO trigger input.
+PPG0 module output can be stopped by C0VO falling edge trigger or software control (P0ST bit is cleared to "0").